grough/lilac-loop-vcv/README.md

 1. [Clone this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository)
 2. [Set up an environment for Rack plugin development](https://vcvrack.com/manual/Building)

-This plugin is built against the Rack SDK and building Rack from source is not a requirement.
+This plugin is built against the Rack SDK.
+Building Rack from source is not a requirement.
 The core functionality of the plugin can be validated by running `make test` in the plugin directory.
 If you have modified the source code and would like to submit your change for review, you can [make a pull request from a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

+## Pre-Release Builds

+This plugin is automatically built for all platforms whenever the `main` branch is updated.
+These builds may contain features not yet available through the VCV Library and should not be considered stable.
+Download for your platform here: https://grough.com/lilac-loop-vcv/latest